Birth Of James Whitcomb Riley

 In 1888, Riley was invited to the White House to meet with President Grover Cleveland as part of the International Copyright League.
 He spoke about the need for international copyright protection.
 His speech moved the president and he was invited back to meet with him privately.
 Riley also befriended Benjamin Harrison, who recommended he be named national poet laureate, but congress never acted on the recommendation.

 In the 1890s, Riley grew closer to his siblings and their children.
 He began to regret never having children and showered his nieces and nephews with gifts.
 He also collected his most child-friendly poems in a book called, Rhymes of Childhood, which became his best-selling book.
 Based on that success, he became known as the Children’s Poet.

 Riley retired from performing in 1895, though he made occasional appearances.
-He spoke at Decoration Day events and the unveiling of national monuments in Washington, DC, earning hi another nickname, the National Poet (as well as “the poet laureate of America” and “the people’s poet laureate.”
-In his later years Riley also received several honorary degrees and was made a member of the National Institute of Arts and Letters.
-He also helped several other poets enter the field, including William Allen White, Edgar Lee masters, and Paul Laurence Dunbar.
+He spoke at Decoration Day events and the unveiling of national monuments in Washington, DC, earning him another nickname, “the National Poet”, as well as “the poet laureate of America” and “the people’s poet laureate.”
+In his later years, Riley also received several honorary degrees and was made a member of the National Institute of Arts and Letters.
+He also helped several other poets enter the field, including William Allen White, Edgar Lee Masters, and Paul Laurence Dunbar.